-Alternatively, ArcView grids are compatible with ARC/Info grids, so ARC/Info routines for creating grids from point, TIN, or contour data can be used by users having access to that program.
+Alternatively, ARC/Info routines for creating grids from point, TIN, or contour data can be used by users having access to these tools.
 In particular the TOPOGRID software available in Arc/Info, for the generation of grid DEM's from contour or point data, while respecting the fluvial drainage morphology of natural topography is recommended.

-The ArcView Spatial Analyst extension also allows creation of grids from a point theme data sets using the following steps.
+The ArcGIS Spatial Analyst extension also allows creation of grids from a point theme data sets using the following steps.
 Activate a point theme containing elevation points.
 From the Analysis menu, choose Interpolate Surface.
-Provide grid values in the Output Grid Specification dialog box and choose a surface interpolation method in the Interpolate Surface dialog box..
+Provide grid values in the Output Grid Specification dialog box and choose a surface interpolation method in the Interpolate Surface dialog box.
 However, we caution users that, in our experience, the interpolation methods used by Spatial Analyst are often not well suited to certain types of topography.
-We have found TOPOGRID and TIN-based interpolation methods, available in Arc/Info TIN or in ArcView 3-D Analyst software, to be preferable.
+We have found TOPOGRID and TIN-based interpolation methods, to be preferable.